Are the Pink Lakes of Las Coloradas, Mexico Worth Visiting? (+ Tips!)

 Alternatively, if you’d rather not drive or book a tour, you can hire a taxi to drive you out to Mexico’s pink lakes for the day.

-This will give you the comfort of not navigating the roads yourself while allowing you to control the schedule of your day.
+This will give you the comfort of not needing to navigate driving yourself while allowing you to control the schedule of your day.

 This is how we visited the pink lakes in 2017, and we were perfectly satisfied with how the day worked out.